Advertisement Close

 Balancing Tradition and Convenience

-In Arab countries, a response to the changing dynamics has emerged in the form of catering services and pre-packaged frozen foods tailored to busy lives.
-However, the authenticity of taste often remains elusive in these ready-made offerings.
+In Arab countries, a response to the changing dynamics has emerged in the form of catering services and pre-packaged frozen foods designed to accommodate to busy lives.
+However, the authenticity of the taste of these foods often remains elusive, especially since each family has their own way of making the traditional dishes.
 Similarly, in the Western world, attempts have been made to capture the essence of Arab cuisine in convenience foods, yet these still fail to replicate the honorary Arab cuisine born in the embrace of a grandmother’s kitchen.

 The question remains: What does the future hold for Arab cuisine and its traditional recipes?
-The key is to find a way that connects what we want now with what’s been treasured for ages.
+The key is to find a way to connect today’s norms with what’s been treasured for ages.
 To keep the wonderful tradition of Arab cooking alive, we need to make an effort to learn the recipes from our parents and grandparents before it’s too late.

 Conclusion